Responsible Disclosure Procedure

 Ineligible bounties

-We can not reward bounties for things that are outside of our direct control, such as:
+We cannot reward bounties for things that are outside of our direct control, or are not relevant vulnerabilities, such as:

 • Social engineering